 Corporate Bonds Risk.
-The Fund's investments in corporate bonds are subject to a number of the risks described in this Prospectus, including management risk, interest rate risk, inflation risk, deflation risk, below investment grade securities risk, foreign securities risk and illiquid and restricted securities risks.
+The Fund's investments in corporate bonds are subject to a number of the risks described in this Prospectus, including management risk, interest rate risk, inflation risk, deflation risk, below investment grade securities risk, foreign securities risk and illiquid and restricted securities risks

 Distressed Securities Risk.
 Distressed securities frequently do not produce income while they are outstanding.
 The Fund may be required to incur certain extraordinary expenses in order to protect and recover its investment.
-Therefore, to the extent the Fund seeks capital appreciation through investment in distressed securities, the Fund's ability to achieve current income for its stockholders may be diminished.
+Therefore, to the extent the Fund seeks capital appreciation through investment in distressed securities, its ability to achieve current income for its stockholders may be diminished.
 The Fund also will be subject to significant uncertainty as to when and in what manner and for what value the obligations evidenced by the distressed securities will eventually be satisfied (e.g., through a liquidation of the obligor's assets, an exchange offer or plan of reorganization involving the distressed securities or a payment of some amount in satisfaction of the obligation).
-In addition, even if an exchange offer is made or a plan of reorganization is adopted with respect to distressed securities held by the Fund, there can be no assurance that the securities or other assets received by the Fund in connection with such exchange offer or plan of reorganization will not have a lower value or income potential than may have been anticipated when the investment was made.
-Moreover, any securities received by the Fund upon completion of an exchange offer or plan of reorganization may be restricted as to resale.
+In addition, even if an exchange offer is made or a plan of reorganization is adopted with respect to distressed securities held by the Fund, there can be no assurance that the securities or other assets the Fund receives in connection with such exchange offer or plan of reorganization will not have a lower value or income potential than may have been anticipated when the investment was made.
+Moreover, any securities the Fund receives upon completion of an exchange offer or plan of reorganization may be restricted as to resale.
 As a result of the Fund's participation in negotiations with respect to any exchange offer or plan of reorganization with respect to an issuer of distressed securities, the Fund may be restricted from disposing of such securities.

 Equity Securities Risk.
-To the extent that the Fund invests in U.S. and foreign equities, the value of such securities will be affected by changes in the stock markets, which may be the result of domestic or international political or economic news, changes in interest rates or changing investor sentiment.
+The value of the U.S. and foreign equity securities in which the Fund invests will be affected by changes in the stock markets, which may be the result of domestic or international political or economic news, changes in interest rates or changing investor sentiment.
 At times, stock markets can be volatile and stock prices can change substantially.
 The equity securities of smaller companies are more sensitive to these changes than those of larger companies.
 Equity securities risk will affect the Fund's net asset value per share, which will fluctuate as the value of the securities held by the Fund change.